Kylie Jenner’s Ex Tyga Getting More Job Opportunities After Split From ‘Life Of Kylie’ Star?

 Meanwhile, ever since the “Rack City” rapper got into a relationship with Kylie Jenner, people assumed that he was just in it for the money.
 It’s no secret that the Kardashian/Jenner clan is such a huge brand that everything they touch turns into gold — except for Tyga.

-On top of that, the ex-fiancé of Blac Chyna brought nothing but bad press for the first family of reality TV.
+On top of that, the ex-fiance of Blac Chyna brought nothing but bad press for the first family of reality TV.

-Not only was he branded a free loader, his former fiancee also called him a deadbeat dad.
+Not only was he branded a free loader, but his former fiancee also called him a deadbeat dad.
 Almost all news linked to Tyga is about him not having a substantial income.
 The rapper is a father to 4-year-old King Cairo, and according to Blac Chyna, he has never given her financial support.
 However, Tyga’s camp explained that everything had already been settled.

 [Featured Image by Dimitrios Kambouris/Getty Images]